elomarii/CTF_4_DAY/THM/Agent_Sudo.md

 Now that we have access to James credentials, we can connect to the machine via ssh.\
 Once there, first thing we find is the user flag.
 Then, another alien picture `Alien_autospy.jpg`.

+For those who have no idea about the context, me included, the hint is important.
+In short, I refer you to the Foxnews article intitled "Filmmaker reveals how he faked infamous 'Roswell alien autopsy' footage in a London apartment".

+### 4. Privilege escalation

+TBC